Magnetic, transport and topological properties of Co-based shandite thin films: Acknowledgements

 \section{Acknowledgements}

-The authors thank K. Fujiwara, K. Nomura, S. Okumura, A. Ozawa and A. Tsukazaki for fruitful discussions.
-This work is supported by JST CREST (Grant No. JPMJCR18T2) and JSPS KAKENHI (Grant No. JP21K13875).
+The authors thank M. H. N. Assadi, K. Fujiwara, K. Nomura, S. Okumura, A. Ozawa and A. Tsukazaki for fruitful discussions.
+The parts of the calculation have been done using the facilities of the Supercomputer Center, the Institute for Solid State Physics, the University of Tokyo.
+This work is supported by JST CREST (Grant No. JPMJCR18T2) and JSPS KAKENHI (Grant No. JP21K13875 and JP22K03509).

 \onecolumngrid